skyeaoki/course-rating-api/README.md

 # course-rating-api
-A REST API that provides a way for users to review educational courses.
+A REST API that allows users to review educational courses.
+It includes bcrypt user authentication.
 (Requires Node.js & MongoDB)

 To test this API with the provided collection of Postman requests, please follow the instructions below: